opsumo/polkadot-cn-devops-priv/deploy-chain-0/README.md

           <img align="center" width="300" height="350" src="./images/rhos-crc-topology.png">

   ## Steps
   1. Develop the Deployment Manifest for the Polkadot image.
 The manifest specs, saved as deployment.yaml.
-Notice that our image is pre-baked Polkadot image by Parity-Tech.
+Notice that our image is pre-baked Polkadot image by Parity Tech.
 As of this writing, the latest image is paritytech/ci-linux:9a44d4ec-20210423.

 ```yaml
 apiVersion: apps/v1